jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 ## Overview

-A basic building block that will provision the following topology with Azure CLI:
+A basic building block as per diagram, provisioned with Azure CLI:

 ![](vnet-subnet-nsg-vm.png)